-In fiscal 1996, the Company began to increase its manufacturing capacity to meet demand for compound semiconductor production systems and wafers and package-ready devices.
+In fiscal 1996, the Company received substantial levels of new orders, which will require the Company to increase its manufacturing capacity to meet with demand for its compound semiconductor production systems and its wafers and package-ready devices.
 The Company currently anticipates utilizing a significant portion of the net proceeds from the Offering for this purpose.